uncomplexlearning/a-level/markdown/cs.md

 ### 4.1.2 Following and writing algorithms

-- An algorithm is a sequence of steps that can be followed to complete a task and that always terminates
+- An algorithm is a sequence of steps that can be followed to complete a task
+- Always terminates

 #### Programming constructs

-- sequence
+- Sequence
-- assignment
+- Assignment
-- selection
+- Selection
-- iteration
+- Iteration

 ### 4.1.3 Abstraction

 #### Representational abstraction

-- representation arrived at by removing unnecessary details
+- Representation arrived at by removing unnecessary details

 #### Abstraction by generalisation or categorisation

-- grouping by common characteristics to arrive at a hierarchical relationship
+- Grouping by common characteristics to arrive at a hierarchical relationship
   > something "is a kind of" something else

 ### 4.1.4 Information hiding